lucascorrea/SCSQLite/README.markdown

-The SCSQLite is a wrapper of SQLite. (http://sqlite.org/)
+The SCSQLite is a wrapper of SQLite in Objective-c. (http://sqlite.org/)

 Getting Started
 =================
 Just drag the two classes into your project.
 Also you need to import SQLite3 framework.
 Go to frameworks-> add existing framework->libsql3.dylib

-Then if your project is using the ARC is going on (in Xcode 4, that's under the Sparrow target -> Build Phases -> Compile Sources) and add the `SCSQLite.m` the flag `-fno-objc-arc`

-In the class `SCSQLite.h` is necessary to put the name of the database in the variable `kDatabaseName`

 Example Usage